-PSF size and flux.
+Another characterization of PSF-modeling performance is to look at $\delta T/T$ versus stellar magnitude to reveal any PSF size-flux dependencies (Figure 16).
 We also repeat this analysis in color bins to probe chromatic effects.
+Fainter stars show a larger negative bias in PSF size compared to brighter ones.
 Binning by color uncovers a clear color dependence, as seen in DES (e.g., M. Jarvis et al. 2021).
-The residual is consistent with Table 5 and its cause is unknown.
 DP1 does not include the color correction implemented in T. Schutt et al. (2025).
-This will be included in processing of future data releases.
+Post-DP1 tests added a color correction similar to T. Schutt et al. (2025): it reduced the color-dependent scatter in PSF size but did not eliminate the negative bias for faint sources.
+The cause of this residual remains unknown and is consistent with what is shown in Table 5.

 As noted in Rubin Observatory Science Pipelines Developers (2025), two key Piff features were not used in the DP1 processing.
-PSF color dependence was not implemented, and, while Rubin software allows Piff to work with sky coordinates (including WCS transformations), it does not yet correct for sensor-induced astrometric distortions such as tree rings, (H. Y. Park et al. 2017).
+PSF color dependence wasn't implemented, and, while Rubin software allows Piff to work with sky coordinates (including WCS transformations), it doesn't yet correct for sensor-induced astrometric distortions such as tree rings.
 Both features are planned for upcoming releases.